Nebojša Pavković: Life and career

-ICTY trial and sentence
+ICTY trial, sentence and death

 On 25 April 2005, Pavković was surrendered to the International Criminal Tribunal for the Former Yugoslavia (ICTY) in The Hague where he was charged with committing crimes against humanity and war crimes during the Kosovo War.
 On 26 February 2009, the ICTY convicted Pavković of the charges and sentenced him to 22 years in prison.
 His sentence was upheld in January 2014.

-He has been serving his sentence in Finland since 2014.
+Pavković served his sentence in Kylmäkoski, Finland, from 2014.
+In September 2025, he was transferred to Serbia due to health reasons.
+He died in Belgrade the following month, on 20 October, at the age of 79.